 Life expectancy 58 years (men), 60 years (women)

-Adama Barrow defeated longtime President Yahya Jammeh in a shock election result in December 2016.
+Adama Barrow defeated long-serving President Yahya Jammeh in a shock election victory in December 2016.

 Mr Barrow, a property developer, ended Yahya Jammeh's 22-year authoritarian rule by winning more than 45% of the vote.